School of Surgical Technology

 - If admitted, students must hold a current certification in Cardio-Pulmonary Resuscitation (CPR) for Healthcare Providers through the American Heart Association.
 This certification must be valid prior to the start of classes for the duration of the program.

-MMC’s School of Surgical Technology requires all applicants to take the PSB Health Occupations Aptitude Examination as part of the admission requirements.
-This entrance exam is designed to give us a sense of your strengths and weaknesses, and we look for scores above the 50-percentile range in order to move forward in the application process.
-The exam is a computer-based, timed test consisting of five sections and taking approximately 2 ½ hours.
-The exam is administered by MMC at Southern Maine Community College (SMCC).
-Testing is held once every other month.
-Sample questions, sample test and study options can be found here.
-For test taking guide, see attached entrance exam 2019 study guide.
+MMC’s School of Surgical Technology requires all applicants to take the Accuplacer NG entrance exam as part of the admission process.
+ACCUPLACER is a series of tests that evaluate skills in reading, writing, and math to help college/program administrators place students in learning opportunities that will aid in their success.
+This entrance exam is designed to give us a sense of your strengths and weaknesses, and we look for results that meet or exceed the required scores for READING, WRITING and MATH in order to move forward in the application process.
+The exam is a computer-based, timed test taking approximately 2 hours to complete.
+The exam is administered at Southern Maine Community College (SMCC).
+Testing is offered on an ongoing basis throughout the academic year.

 How to Apply